TTFB or Time to First Byte is the hardest thing to optimize in WordPress. This guide will help you with implementing some easy steps to improve TTFB.

 Convert to Static Website & Use Static Hosting

 What is a Static Website?

 If your WordPress site not very dynamic, you can create a static version of it.
 A static version is a site that contains only HTML, CSS, JS, images etc. Not PHP or MySQL.
-A landing page for a company/product, blogs, etc are good examples of static sites
+A landing page for a company/product, blogs, etc is good examples of static sites.

 What is Static Hosting?